George Croghan: Dunmore's War

 Dunmore's War broke out in the Pennsylvania area in the spring of 1774, when frontiersmen led by Michael Cresap killed two Shawnee warriors, and Daniel Greathouse led other pioneers to kill the family of Logan, old Shikallamy's son.
 Croghan kept the Seneca and Delaware neutral, but his cooperation with St. Clair in defending the frontier prompted Connolly to accuse him of deserting Virginia.
 Shawnee chief Cornstalk, not wanting war, had three chiefs escort the traders from his villages to Croghan Hall.
 Connolly ordered 40 militiamen to capture or kill the Indians and they succeeded in shooting one of the Shawnee chiefs after they had escaped across the Allegheny.
 St. Clair, echoing other Pennsylvanians, said that Croghan was "indefatigable in endeavoring to make up the breeches."

 That August deputies of the Six Nation brought the news of Sir William Johnson's death.
 He had died in July, the day before a sheriff's sale put over 50,000 acres of Croghan's New York land on the auction block.
 Bids totaled £4,840 despite the pall Johnson's death cast over the proceedings.
 Many of the bids were never paid and the sheriff absconded with most of the money collected, leaving only £900 for Croghan.
-He raised $6,000 in Virginia to buy directly from the Iroquois 1,500,000 acre on the eastern bank of the Allegheny River.
+He raised $6,000 in Virginia to buy directly from the Haudenosaunee 1,500,000 acre on the eastern bank of the Allegheny River.
 Samuel Wharton sent encouraging news about Vandalia, including the arrival of a large shipment of goods for gifts to the Indians and land payments, temporarily stored at Georgetown because of Dunmore's War.

 Governor Dunmore reached Pittsburgh in September, pausing in his campaign against the Shawnee to grill Croghan concerning "Connolly's accusations about inciting the Shawnees to attack Virginia and siding with Pennsylvania against Virginia.
 Croghan easily disproved the charges and was reinstated in Dunmore's good graces."
 After bringing his war to a successful close that fall, Dunmore left 75 militia under Connolly to garrison Fort Pitt, renamed Fort Dunmore.
 The Virginia governor also adjourned the Augusta county court from Staunton to Pittsburgh, where he appointed Croghan to serve as president judge.